Building caring communities together | Western Cape Government

 • Always use your indicators to signal your intended direction.

-• Although weaving in between cars (also called lane-splitting) isn’t illegal, it’s best to do it when it’s safe.
-When a motorist blocks you from lane-splitting, it’s within their rights to do so as they have no legal obligation to allow lane-splitting.
+• Although weaving between cars (also called lane-splitting) isn’t illegal, it’s best to do it when it’s safe.
+When a motorist blocks you from lane-splitting, it’s within their rights to do so, as they have no legal obligation to allow lane-splitting.
 Motorcyclists and motorists shouldn’t make reckless moves that may endanger the lives of other road users.

 Visit our Safely Home site for more road safety information.